zulip/zulip/docs/contributing/code-reviewing.md

 of the app being changed to validate that things look and work as expected.
 While not all of the situations below will apply, here are some ideas for things that should be tested if they are applicable.
-Use the [development environment][development-environment] to test any webapp changes.
+Use the [development environment][development-environment] to test any web app changes.

 This might seem like a long process, but you can go through it quite quickly once you get the hang of it.
 Trust us, it will save time and review round-trips